MakiDizajnerica/laravel-filterator/README.md

 }
 ```

-When closure is passed, other closures defined inside models `filterator` static method will not be called, but the `$queryParams` argument will have all defined params.
+When closure is passed, other closures defined inside models `filterator` method will not be called, but the `$queryParams` argument will have all defined params.

 Return type of the filterator method is `Illuminate\Database\Eloquent\Builder` so you can chain other query methods.